coco0v0/Phase-1-/Phase_1.md

 (psst!! no one will see all of these and only approved contact info will be released - and only to your group members)

 1. Name:
-   - name on GitHub:
+   - name on GitHub: Coco Wong

 2. Best way to contact for group members
-   - discord:
+   - discord: Yee sum Wong
-   - email:
+   - email:coco0v0@my.yorku.ca
-   - phone (optional):
+   - phone (optional):778-871-7735
    - other:

-3. Timezone:
+3. Timezone: Toronto

-4. Best days for me are:
+4. Best days for me are: Weekends

-5. Best times for me are:
+5. Best times for me are: 12pm-8pm

 6. I am confident about this course: yes/no ?
+NO

 7. Do I think this project will be: easy, as hard as I make it, difficult?
    - why?
+I think this project is goiing to be difficult becuase I am not good at python

 8. Hey!
-I want to tell you about these interesting things I know (did you work on a fun project? do you know other computer languages? do you have some art to share? what about something you've built?):
+I want to tell you about these interesting things I know (did you work on a fun project? do you know other computer languages? do you have some art to share? what about something you've built?): I have make a gold miner game in processing

 9. I am prepared to come in-person or here are my opinions and thoughts on the following:
-   - for lectures:
+   - for lectures: Online
-   - for labs:
+   - for labs:Online

-10. Honestly, I think I could improve the following:
+10. Honestly, I think I could improve the following: firget ti get in touch with my groupmate

 11. Time-wise, knowing myself, I'll probably:
    - forget to get in touch with people